-This variety of divided deck, used for card locations, appears to predate the red-black divided deck by centuries.
-It appeared in an unpublished 17th century manuscript known as Sloane 424, c.
+This variety of divided deck, used for card locations, seems to predate the red-black divided deck by centuries.
+It appeared in an unpublished manuscript known as Sloane 424, c.
 1600s, p.
 142 of the Pieper translation.
-This anonymous manuscript was translated in Gibecière, Vol. 5 No. 2, Summer 2010, p.
+Pieper's translation of this anonymous manuscript was published in Gibecière, Vol. 5 No. 2, Summer 2010, p.
 141-172.
-It also appears in R.P.'s Ein Spiel Karten, 1853, p.
-48 of the Pieper translation, titled “The Quickly Found Cards.”
-And Reinhard Müller reports finding the description of a divided pack (nature of division not stated) in Verschiedenes zum Unterricht und zur Unterhaltung für Liebhaber der Gaucheltasche, des Magnetismus, und anderer Seltenheiten by Hofrath von Echershausen, München, 1791.

 A variant of the arranged division of two groups of values is described in Edem Guyot's Nouvelles récréations physiques et mathématiques, Vol. 2, 1769, p.
 261: “Recreation 80: To Guess Multiple Cards That Two Persons Have Taken in a Game”.
 In a footnote, it is pointed out that other arrangements may be used for dividing a deck into two distinct groups.